 Championships Qualifier.
-Based on the NCAA national qualifying average, the top 11 teams, in addition to the conference champion from the Big Ten Conference, the top five all-around competitors who are not members of a selected team, and the top five individuals per event who are not members of a selected team or have not already been selected in the all-around, will compete in the championships qualifier.
+Based on the NCAA national qualifying average, the top 12 teams, the top five allaround competitors who are not members of a selected team and the top five individuals per event who are not members of a selected team or have not already been selected in the all-around will compete in the championships qualifier.
 The next two alternates will be identified for each event and the all-around and will be inserted if a scratch occurs before the start of timed warmups for the assigned qualifier session.
-Not more than 15 competitors may represent any one institution.
+Not more than 12 competitors may represent any one institution.